Live DJs, multiple rooms, and a mural by Problack

 -

-Plates for sharing will include Sticky, Crispy Chicken Wings with Sweet Chili Sauce, Kofta Meatballs in Indian Spiced Tomato Sauce, Silky Tofu with Chili Garlic Sauce, Vegetarian Impossible Burger with a Spicy Thai Tomato Jam, and Slow Roasted Pork Ribs with a Spicy Tamarind glaze.
+Plates for sharing include Sticky, Crispy Chicken Wings with Sweet Chili Sauce, Kofta Meatballs in Indian Spiced Tomato Sauce, Silky Tofu with Chili Garlic Sauce, Vegetarian Impossible Burger with a Spicy Thai Tomato Jam, and Slow Roasted Pork Ribs with a Spicy Tamarind glaze.

 -

 Downstairs is home to Hue’s music programming and more great eats and drinks.
-The downstairs menu will feature both sharable dishes (Escargot with XO butter and Toasted Bread, and Red Braised Short Ribs with Coconut Polenta and Fontina) and larger plates like Twice Cooked Noodles with Beef in Oyster Sauce, and Whole Fried Fish with Sweet and Sour Sauce.
+The downstairs menu features both sharable dishes (Escargot with XO butter and Toasted Bread, and Red Braised Short Ribs with Coconut Polenta and Fontina) and larger plates like Twice Cooked Noodles with Beef in Oyster Sauce, and Whole Fried Fish with Sweet and Sour Sauce.

 -